Former Navy vice admiral leading Washington’s coronavirus response brings experience in medicine, military

 A family affair

-Bono was born in the Philippines, and her grandfather, an obstetrician, had served during World War II.
+Bono was born in the Philippines, and her grandfather, an obstetrician, had served as a U.S. Army Colonel during World War II.
 Her family immigrated to the U.S. when she was 6 months old.
 Her father became a surgeon and joined the Navy Reserves.
 They settled in San Antonio.

 When she was a child, Bono hoped to become a nurse so she could spend more time with her father at his hospital, she has recalled in multiple interviews.
 “Why not a doctor?” he asked, setting her down a career path that led to the Gulf War and the Pentagon.